otrv4/otrv4/architecture-decisions/005-mix-key.md

 *DH function - DH(a_i, B_i)*

-Given `a_i`, a private key, and `B_i`, a public key, generates a shared secret value: `k_dh`.
+Given `a_i`, a secret key, and `B_i`, a public key, generates a shared secret value: `k_dh`.

 *Key Derivation Function - SHA3-256(k_dh)*

-Given `k_dh`, generates a 256 bit SHA3-256 algorithm.
-This is used even when a DH shared secret is calculated (reducing it to 256 bits) because we want to keep this value with a constant size.
-This generates the value `mix_key`.
+Given a 3072-bit `k_dh`, generates a 256-bit SHA3-256 byte array: `mix_key`.

+*Key Derivation Function - SHA3-256(mix_key)*

+Given `mix_key`, generates a 256-bit SHA3-256 byte array: a new `mix_key`.

 #### Considerations

 Transmitting the 3072-bit DH public key will increase the time to exchange messages.
 To mitigate this, the key won’t be transmitted every time the root and chain keys are changed.
-Instead, this key will be computed with a DH function every third time and the interim keys will be derived from previous `mix_key`.
-When generating new DH keys, the public key will be sent in every message of that ratchet.
+Instead, this key will be computed with a DH function every third time and the interim keys will be derived from the previous `mix_key`.
+To prevent dropped messages, when generating new DH keys, the public key will be sent in every message of that ratchet.

 The mix key is to be mixed in at the root level with the ECDH key.